seam/cron/readme.md

 ## Scheduling in a Java EE HA Cluster

-If you deploy an application containing the Seam Cron TimerService provider to a HA cluster, it will detect the availability of HA services and deploy as a HA Singleton automatically.
-That way each scheduled observer method will only fire on a single server in the cluster, as opposed to firing on all server instances at once.
+If you deploy an application containing the Seam Cron TimerService provider to a HA cluster you configure it so that each scheduled observer method will only fire on a single server in the cluster, as opposed to firing on all server instances at once (the default).
 For this to work there are two extra configuration steps, depending on your application server vendor:

 JBoss AS/EAP:
-* specify `org.jboss.seam.cron.timerservice.mode=ha` in `cron.properties` (at the root of your classpath).
+* specify `org.jboss.seam.cron.timerservice.mode=ha` in `cron.properties` (at the root of your classpath), or as a system property.
   This instructs Cron to deploy the timer service as a cluster-wide HA singleton in a Jboss-specific way.
 * Specify your deployment's name in `cron.properties` (at the root of your classpath) as `ha.singleton.module.name`.
 For example if your war is called business-app.war, your entry would look like `ha.singleton.module.name=business-app`.
 This helps Cron resolve the cluster-wide
   HA singleton timer service it will create.